tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

+**[Terse composition][]** of unary functions is a goal of this proposal.
+It is equivalent to piping a value through several function calls, within a unary function, starting with the outer function’s tacit unary parameter.
 ```js
 array.map(+> f |> g |> h(2, #) |> # + 2)
 ```
-**Functional composition** on unary functions is equivalent to piping a value through several function calls, within a unary function, starting with the outer function’s single tacit parameter.
+There are [several existing proposals for unary functional composition][function composition], which Additional Feature PF would all subsume.
+And with [Additional Feature NP][], even n-ary functional composition would be supported, which no current proposal yet addresses.

 <td>